Risk Factors Dashboard

 Human Capital

 We aim to provide a safe and positive work environment for our employees that emphasizes respect for individuals and high standards of integrity.
 The health and safety of our employees is of utmost importance to us.
 Recognizing and respecting our global presence, we strive to maintain a diverse and inclusive workforce everywhere we operate.
+As of March 31, 2024, we employed 337 persons.
 As of March 31, 2023, we employed 328 persons.
-As of March 31, 2022, we employed 326 persons.
+None of our employees are represented by a labor union.
 None of our employees is represented by a labor union.

 We believe our employees are the foundation of our success and that our future growth depends, in part, on our ability to continue to attract and retain the best and brightest talent, including key management professionals, scientists, engineers, researchers, manufacturing personnel, and marketing and sales professionals.
 In order for us to attract the best talent, we provide a collaborative, inclusive and innovative work environment, competitive compensation, and opportunities for our employees to grow.
 We are focused on continuing to build an inclusive culture that inspires leadership, encourages innovative thinking, and supports the development and advancement of all.